Onaeem26/GoodNews/README.md

     case misc
 }
 ```
-Please note: You need to have one news source selected for the topical articles to show up.
+Please note: You need to have atleast one news source selected for the topical articles to show up.

 Selected sources (news sites and topics) are persisted on device. (```UserDefaults```).
 There is also an onboarding flow where if the user has no news sources selected, the app takes you through how to add a news source and get started.